-In preparing existing beds for mid-season succession plantings, tilling is typically not necessary, but aeration with a Broadfork is definitely a good idea.
+In preparing existing beds for mid-season succession plantings, tilling is typically not necessary, but aeration with a broadfork is almost invariably a good idea.

-If you have raised beds, they may need to be reformed if they have settled a lot due to weather, etc. The Tillie is a great tool for that.
+If you have raised beds, they may need to be reformed if they have settled a lot due to weather or other forces of compaction.
+The Tillie is a great tool for that.

 Unless you have a tractor-mounted mulch layer, this step can be a labor-intensive process.
-Here is an alternative solution — a brand new product that is "people-powered."
+Here is an alternative solution — a novel product that is "people-powered."

-Manual Mulch Layer.
 Quickly and efficiently lay mulch by hand with this manually operated device.
-Fully adjustable for a wide variety of bed widths and mulch sizes, this hand-powered mulch layer is a real game changer.
-Designed for maneuverability, it can be easily used in greenhouses, high tunnels, or areas where field space is limited.
+Fully adjustable for a wide variety of bed widths and mulch sizes, this hand-powered mulch layer can be a real game-changer.
+Designed for maneuverability, it can be useful in greenhouses, high tunnels, or areas where field space is limited.

-The Manual Mulch Layer can also concurrently lay single or multiple lines of drip tape; for precise placement, optional Drip Tape Collar Stops are recommended.
-Accommodates 36–60-inch mulch widths.
-Weighs 97 pounds, and some assembly is required.
+One of the greatest features of the Manual Mulch Layer is that it can concurrently lay single or multiple lines of drip tape.
+For precise placement, optional Drip Tape Collar Stops can be fitted.
+The Manual Mulch Layer accommodates 36–60" mulch widths, weighs 97 pounds, and requires some assembly.

 Laying mulch with this tool is a two-person operation.
 For added convenience, optional Transport Wheels are also available.